proventra/proventra-core/benchmark/README.md

 # ProventraCore Benchmark

-This module provides benchmarking functionality for evaluating the ProventraCore library's effectiveness in detecting and mitigating prompt injection attacks.
+This module provides benchmarking functionality for evaluating the library's effectiveness in detecting and mitigating prompt injection attacks.

 ## Features